lead generation

 Segmentation involves dividing your leads into different groups based on shared characteristics,

-such as behavior,
+such as behaviour,

 demographics,